The Shawshank Redemption: Filming

-Marvin spent five months scouting prisons across the United States and Canada, looking for a site that had a timeless aesthetic, and was completely abandoned, hoping to avoid the complexity of filming the required footage, for hours each day, in an active prison with the security difficulties that would entail.
+Marvin spent five months scouting prisons across the United States and Canada, looking for a site that had a timeless aesthetic and was completely abandoned, as he hoped to avoid the complexity of filming for hours a day in an active prison with the security difficulties that would entail.
 Marvin eventually chose the Ohio State Reformatory in Mansfield, Ohio, to serve as the fictional Shawshank State Penitentiary in Maine, citing its Gothic-style stone and brick buildings.
 The facility had been shuttered three years earlier in 1990, due to inhumane living conditions.

 The 15-acre reformatory, housing its own power plant and farm, was partially torn down shortly after filming was completed, leaving the main administration building and two cellblocks.
 Several of the interior shots of the specialized prison facilities, such as the admittance rooms and the warden's office, were shot in the reformatory.
 The interior of the boarding room used by Brooks and Red was in the administration building; exterior shots of the boarding house were taken elsewhere.
 Internal scenes in the prison cellblocks were filmed on a sound stage built inside a nearby shuttered Westinghouse Electric factory.
 Since Darabont wanted the inmates' cells to face each other, almost all the cellblock scenes were shot on a purpose-built set housed in the Westinghouse factory, except for the scene featuring Elmo Blatch's admission of guilt for the crimes for which Andy was convicted.
 It was filmed in one of the actual prison's more confined cells.
 Scenes were also filmed in Mansfield, as well as neighboring Ashland, Ohio.
 The oak tree under which Andy buries his letter to Red was located near Malabar Farm State Park, in Lucas, Ohio; it was destroyed by winds in 2016.